CORPORATE GOVERNANCE REPORT

-- in accordance with the proposal by the Board of Directors, not to pay a dividend for financial year 2017;
+- in accordance with the proposal by the Board of Directors, to pay a dividend of SEK 1.75 per share for financial year 2018;

 - to pay Board fees totaling SEK 1,260,000, of which an unchanged SEK 420,000 was to the Chairman of the Board of Directors and SEK 210,000 each to the other members elected by the Annual General Meeting.
-The Annual General Meeting decided that remuneration for work in the audit committee shall be paid in an amount of SEK 150,000 and that no remuneration will be paid for work on the Remuneration Committee;
+The Annual General Meeting decided that remuneration for work in the audit committee shall be paid in an amount of SEK 150,000;

 - to adopt guidelines for remuneration of senior executives, which primarily entail that salaries and other remuneration conditions for management shall be market-based and that variable remuneration should be at most 50 percent of fixed salary.
 Where notice of termination is issued by BE Group, fixed salary during the period of notice shall not exceed an amount equivalent to at most 12 months’ fixed salary;

 As resolved by the Annual General Meeting, the Nomination Committee must consist of four members, who, in addition to the Chairman of the Board of Directors, shall include representatives for each of the three largest shareholders in the Company in terms of voting rights, as of August 31 each year.
 The names of the three shareholder representatives and the shareholders they represent shall be announced as soon as the Nomination Committee has been appointed and at least six months before the Annual General Meeting.
 Unless the members agree otherwise, the member who represents the largest shareholder in terms of voting rights shall be Chairman of the Nomination Committee.
 If a member of the Nomination Committee resigns before the process is complete, a substitute nominated by the same shareholder may take that member’s place.
 If a significant change takes place in the Company’s ownership structure after August 31, rules are in place regarding how the composition of the Nomination Committee can be changed.
-Prior to the 2019 Annual General Meeting, the Nomination Committee consists of Bengt Stillström (AB Traction), chairman, Petter Stillström, (Chairman of the Board of BE Group), Johan Ahldin, The Pure Circle AB and Alf Svedulf, private incl. companies.
+Prior to the 2020 Annual General Meeting, the Nomination Committee consists of Petter Stillström (AB Traction), chairman, Jörgen Zahlin, (Chairman of the Board of BE Group), Alf Svedulf, private incl. companies and Johan Ahldin, The Pure Circle AB.

 The Nomination Committee is tasked with: submitting to the Annual General Meeting its nominations for Chairman of the Board of Directors and other Board members accompanied by a justified statement regarding the proposal, proposing fees for the Board of Directors and the auditors and any remuneration for committee work, proposing auditors and nominating an individual to serve as the chairman of the Annual General Meeting.
 The Nomination Committee is also charged with assessing the independence of Board members in relation to the Company and major shareholders.